“zutsu” Meaning & Usage — Each / Little by Little [JLPT N4]

 |---|---|---|

-- 学生に一枚ずつプリントを渡した。(I handed one sheet to each student.) — equal distribution
+- 学生に一枚ずつプリントを渡した。(I handed each student one sheet.) — equal distribution

 - 日本語が少しずつ上手になってきた。(My Japanese has gotten better little by little.) — gradual